Appers-lab/appers-lab-com/guides/quickstart-git.md

 ### Commit/Push changes
-Once you made your changes you need to push the changes to the bitbucket repository.
+Once you made your changes you need to push the changes to the repository.
 From the project root folder:

 ```
 git add .